msbutler/cs205final/Replication.md

 4. Next steps are on the machine.
 Pull the git repo:
 `git clone https://github.com/msbutler/cs205final`

+5. Activate the proper environment:
+`source activate tensorflow_p37`

+6. Run the vanilla model
+`python run.py`

-5. To run the performance analysis code:
+7. Run the performance tests
-Run THIS
+`python performance.py`

-6. To play with the jupyter notebooks, run the following in your terminal on the ami:
+8. To play with the jupyter notebooks, run the following in your terminal on the ami:
     - `jupyter notebook`

    - and copy and paste the url printed to your consol into your browser. looks kinda like: